 Handles

 The handle on a fishing rod is for more than holding the rod.
 The handle is where you feel a bite in some presentations.
-There are light biting fish and a handle’s sensitivity will let you feel the bite.
-Cork is best suited for sensitivity but must be of good quality, however, this will increase the price.
+There are light-biting fish and a handle’s sensitivity will let you feel the bite.
+Cork is best for sensitivity but must be of good quality, however, this will increase the price.
 A foam handle will suppress this effect and a plastic handle gets slippery when wet.
-If you can afford cork it is a superior and your best option.
+If you can afford cork it is superior and your best option.

 Reel Seat